buckieboi/copyproject2/README.md

 Q6: Find where the time quantum for Round Robin scheduling is defined and how it would be used during process execution.
 How would you modify the code to make this configurable at runtime?
 ```
 Answer:
-Q6: Find where the time quantum for Round Robin scheduling is defined and how it would be used during process execution.
-How would you modify the code to make this configurable at runtime?
 The time quantum for Round Robin is defined as a field time_quantum in scheduler.h and is used within the scheduler_next_process_rr function in sched_ops.h to determine how long a process runs before preemption.
 To make it configurable at runtime, you would modify the command-line argument parsing in the simulation’s main function to accept a time quantum parameter '-q' flag and then assign that value to scheduler->time_quantum during initialization.
 ```